maximiliano1956/Polyominoes/README.md

 jpeg

-It's possibile to crosscompilng under windows with cygwin with X-windows installed.
+It's possibile to crosscompiling under windows with cygwin with X-windows installed.

 The program is not optimized at all and the search runs very slow.